cesar-douady/open-lmake/doc/src/cache.md

 # Cache

-## DaemonCache

-This cache is based on a shared dir controlled by a daemon.
+The cache is based on a shared dir controlled by a daemon.
 The daemon is started automatically when needed and dies as soon as it becomes useless.
-It is also possible to run it manually with the `ldaemon_cache_server` command.
+It is also possible to run it manually with the `lcache_server` command.

 It must be initialized with a file `LMAKE/config.py` defining some variables: